 Charter of the Regional Technical Forum Policy Advisory Committee

-1. Official Designation: This advisory committee will be known as the Pacific Northwest Electric Power and Conservation Planning Council's Regional Technical Forum (RTF) Policy Advisory Committee.
+1. Official Designation: This advisory committee will be known as the Northwest Power and Conservation Council's Regional Technical Forum (RTF) Policy Advisory Committee.

 2. Background: The Pacific Northwest Electric Power Planning and Conservation Act, P.L.
 96-501, 16 U.S.C.
-839 et seq. (“Act”), in section 4.(e)(3)(D), requires the Pacific Northwest Electric Power and Conservation Planning Council (“Council'') to develop “a regional conservation and electric power plan.”
+839 et seq. (“Act”), requires the Pacific Northwest Electric Power and Conservation Planning Council (“Council'') to develop “a regional conservation and electric power plan.”
 The plan is to include a twenty year forecast of electricity demands and a resource plan for the development of conservation and generation to meet the demand at the lowest cost consistent with adequate and reliable electricity service.

 Including conservation as a resource requires a rigorous verification and accounting of energy savings.
-In 1996, Congress directed the Council and Bonneville to establish a Regional Technical Forum (“RTF”) to develop “consistent standards and protocols for verification and evaluation of energy savings, in consultation with all interested parties.”
+In 1996, Congress directed the Council and Bonneville to establish a regional technical forum to develop “consistent standards and protocols for verification and evaluation of energy savings, in consultation with all interested parties.”
 (Senate Report 104-120 - Energy and Water Development Appropriations Bill, 1996).
+The RTF was founded in 1999 as an advisory committee to the Council.
 The RTF is funded by Bonneville Power Administration (“Bonneville”), regional utilities and the Energy Trust of Oregon and through the Council by provision of staff support.
-The RTF is managed by Council staff and reports to the Council.
+The Council provides technological, administrative, and legal support.
 The Northwest Energy Efficiency Taskforce (“NEET”), a regional effort to identify ways to accelerate efficiency acquisition in the region, recommended initiation of a process to reach agreement on stakeholder definition, address issues related to RTF governance and structure, inventory stakeholder needs, establish a transparent process for prioritizing those needs, establish a multi-year workplan aligned with those needs, and to implement incremental operational changes to increase transparency in RTF operations.
 An RTF Review Committee was appointed by NEET to more fully develop its recommendations.

 Part of the RTF Review Committee recommendation was to create this RTF Policy Advisory Committee (“Advisory Committee”) to provide increased visibility of, and policy guidance for, RTF activities through its recommendations to the Council.
-This advisory committee is established as part of a network of advisory committees satisfying the Council's obligation under the Act to establish a Scientific and Statistical Advisory Committee.
+This advisory committee is established as part of a network of advisory committees satisfying the Council's obligation under the Act to establish a voluntary scientific and statistical advisory committee to assist in the development, collection, and evaluation of information relevant to the Council’s development and amendment of its regional electric power plan.
 16 U.S.C.
 839b(c)(11).
 Under section 4(a)(4) of the Act, the terms of the Federal Advisory Committee Act, 5 U.S.C.
 Appendix I, sections 1-14, apply ``to the extent appropriate'' to the Council's advisory committees.
-16 U.S.C.
-839b(a)(4).

 3. Objectives and Scope of Activity: The RTF Policy Advisory Committee will provide policy recommendations to the Council on how best to meet the mutual needs of the RTF’s stakeholders, while ensuring that the RTF maintains its role as the pre-eminent independent technical body on energy efficiency in the region (i.e., maintain its independence and credibility) by: